 Herniated disc — Between each bone in the spine (vertebra) lies a disc made up of cartilage, which cushions against shock and provides flexibility.
 When a disc ruptures or herniates, its soft jelly-like inner layer leaks out or “bulges” through a weak area in the outer layer.
-Sometimes the disc will press on nerves in the spinal column, causing pain, tingling and/or numbness and in some cases, nerve damage.
+Sometimes the disc will press on nerves in the spinal column, causing pain, tingling, and/or numbness and in some cases, nerve damage.

 Laminectomy — A back operation in which the lamina (part of the bony root) of the vertebra is removed or trimmed to create more space for spinal nerves.
 A common form of this surgery permits the removal or reshaping of the disc.

 Lumbar spine — Also known as the “low back” or “lower back.”
-Injuries to this area can cause radiating pain, tingling and numbness in the buttocks, legs and feet, a condition sometimes called sciatica.
+Injuries to this area can cause radiating pain, tingling, and numbness in the buttocks, legs, and feet, a condition sometimes called sciatica.

 MCL — The Medial Collateral Ligament (MCL) of the knee.
 It spans the distance from the end of the thigh bone to the top of the shin bone and is on the inside of the knee joint.
-It resists widening of the inside of the joint and preventing “opening-up” of the knee.
+It resists widening of the inside of the joint and prevents “opening-up” of the knee.

 Meniscus Injuries — A knee injury.
 The meniscus is a tough area of cartilage that rests between the knee bones.
 Their purpose is to distribute the body’s weight evenly across the knee joint.
-Meniscus tears can cause intense pain and instability (a feeling of “giving way”) in the knee depending on the severity of the tear.
+Meniscus tears can cause intense pain and instability (a feeling of “giving way”) in the knee, depending on the severity of the tear.